DFS-graph-classify/DFS-graph-classification/README.md

 ## Installation

-The code has been tested with Python 3.7.10 in Google Colab (https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index).
+The code has been tested with Python 3.7.10 in [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index).

 ### Google Colab